 Here are nine tips to help you manage chronic lymphocytic leukemia (CLL) and prevent it from disrupting your daily routine.

-Getting diagnosed with cancer often means starting treatment right away.
+Getting a cancer diagnosis often means starting treatment right away.
 That’s not always true when you have CLL.

 If you’re nervous about the wait, talk about it with your medical team.
 But try not to panic — research shows there are no risks to waiting to start treatment.